Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Intrinsic Dimensionality

 \subsection{Implications of Low Intrinsic Dimensionality}

-Does it matter than SE and non-SE data have different intrinsic dimensionalities?
-Agrawal et al. argued this difference lets them recommend when to use simpler, or more complex, hyperparameter optimizers.
-They were advocating a simple tabu search optimizer called DODGE\footnote{Given the input settings $S_i$ to a hyperparameter optimizer, and a resulting output performance score $P_i$, then if $P_i$ is similar to an older score $P_j$, then DODGE depreciated settings near $S_j$.} which they were comparing against a 2012 optimizer called HYPEROPT/TPE (tree of parzen estimators)~\cite{bergstra2012random}.
-There results are shown in Figure~\ref{ag2}.
-Note that different hyperparameter optimizers work best for different intrinsic dimensionalities.
-In that figure, for intrinsic dimensionalities less than 4, their simpler tabu method was more likely to defeat TPE in more that half the datasets.
+Does it matter that SE and non-SE data have different intrinsic dimensionalities?
+Agrawal et al. argued this difference allows them to recommend when to use simpler or more complex hyperparameter optimizers.
+They advocated a simple tabu search optimizer called DODGE\footnote{Given the input settings $S_i$ to a hyperparameter optimizer, and a resulting output performance score $P_i$, then if $P_i$ is similar to an older score $P_j$, then DODGE deprecated settings near $S_j$.} which they compared against a 2012 optimizer called HYPEROPT/TPE (tree of parzen estimators)~\cite{bergstra2012random}.
+Their results are shown in Figure~\ref{ag2}. \BLUE\here{clear3} Agrawal et al. reported that, in their study, \BLACK that different hyperparameter optimizers work best for different intrinsic dimensionalities.
+In that figure, for intrinsic dimensionalities less than 4, their simpler tabu method was more likely to outperform TPE in more than half the datasets.
 We define {\em Agrawal's threshold} as: